The Best Healthy Salad Recipes – Bernard Jensen & The Rainbow Salad

-Finally, let’s not forget the brain boosting benefits these foods have to offer.
+Finally, let’s not forget the brain-boosting benefits these foods offer.
 Dark blue or purple colored fruits and vegetables are great for enhancing memory, reducing your risk of depression, increasing cognitive speeds, and lowering your risk of Alzheimer’s disease.

-Those who consume dark blue or purple foods on a regular basis tend to have sharper minds and retain their cognition well into their later years.
+Those who consume dark blue or purple foods regularly tend to have sharper minds and retain their cognition well into their later years.

-[sc name=”start-alert” ]Special Bonus: Download the 12 Week To Doubling Your Energy course for FREEand discover the one powerful activity you need to be doing if you hope to maximize your cognitive capacity.[sc name=”end-alert” ]
+[sc name=”start-alert” ]Special Bonus: Download the 12-Week To Doubling Your Energy course for FREE and discover the one powerful activity you need to be doing to maximize your cognitive capacity.[sc name=”end-alert” ]

-For best results, include a variety in your salads over the course of the week.
-The great thing about this color is if you opt for the fruits that are darkly hued, you’ll add a nice level of natural sweetness to the salad as well.
+For best results, include a variety in your salads over the week.
+The great thing about this color is that if you opt for darkly hued fruits, you’ll also add a nice level of natural sweetness to the salad.

-In addition to the darker colored foods, you’ll also want to be sure that you brighten up your rainbow salad by taking in plenty of lighter colors as well – yellow and light green being a prime example.
+In addition to the darker-colored foods, you’ll also want to be sure that you brighten up your rainbow salad by taking in plenty of lighter colors – yellow and light green being prime examples.

-While there aren’t a lot of foods that are yellow in nature, there are a couple that offer key benefits to know about.
+While there aren’t a lot of foods that are yellow in nature, a couple offer key benefits to know about.